 If fully hitless switching is selected, then the output phase will remain unchanged under any of these conditions.
 Note that fully hitless switching is not supported when external loopback is being used.
+Fully hitless switching should not be used unless all input references are in the same clock domain.
+Note that use of this mode may prevent an output frequency and phase from being able to trace its alignment back to a primary reference source.

 If phase-slope limiting is selected, then the output phase will adjust from its previous value until it is tracking the new condition at a rate dictated by the SLEW[1:0] bits.
+Phase-slope limiting should be used if all input references are not in the same clock domain or users wish to retain traceability to a primary reference source.